AndyObtiva/glimmer/README.markdown

 - `background` (Glimmer color [default: white]): sets background color just like with any other widget
 - `fit_to_width` (true [default] or false): fits video width to widget allotted width regardless of video's original size.
 Maintains video aspect ratio.
 - `fit_to_height` (true [default] or false): fits video height to widget allotted height regardless of video's original size.
 Maintains video aspect ratio.
+- `offset_x` (integer [default: 0]): offset from left border.
+Could be a negative number if you want to show only an area of the video.
+Useful when fit_to_width is false to pick an area of the video to display.
+- `offset_y` (integer [default: 0]): offset from top border.
+Could be a negative number if you want to show only an area of the video.
+Useful when fit_to_height is false to pick an area of the video to display.

 Methods:
 - `play`: plays video